tlevine/www.thomaslevine.com/content/!/interactive-technology-data-to-world/index.md

 and some
 [data guacamole](https://github.com/tlevine/data-guacamole)

-Again, we're just making normal food, and it gives us an opportunity to talk about relating data to the real world.
+Again, we're just making normal food.
+People initially don't understand how it could come from data, and this gives us an opportunity to talk about relating data to the real world.

 ### Interactivity